The Living Roof

 The urban environment is an ecosystem in itself.
 With this living roof, BRIT is bringing a functional, native Texas ecosystem back into the built environment.
-Rather than just looking for plants that can survive in hot environments, BRIT asked the question, “What are the environmental parameters of a roof and what are its analog and native environs?
+Rather than just looking for plants that can survive in hot environments, BRIT asked the question, “What are the environmental parameters of a roof and what are its analog and native environs?"

-Biomimiced after a geology formation known as the Goodland/Walnut Barrens, BRIT's roof represents possibly the largest Texas barrens habitat of its type and is one of the only living roofs in Texas modeled after a true native ecosystem.
+Designed to mimic a geology formation known as the Goodland/Walnut Barrens, BRIT's roof represents possibly the largest Texas barrens habitat of its type and is one of the only living roofs in Texas modeled after a true native ecosystem.
 Prairie barrens ecosystems are characterized by extremely shallow, limestone soils and low water throughout most of the year, perfect conditions for a roof in Fort Worth.

 Most importantly, our living roof creates a useable ecosystem in space that would otherwise go unused by the biological community.
 When it's hot, the living roof also maintains a lower daytime temperature than the non-living roof, reducing heat island effect and insulating the inside of the building.
 During the winter, the roof insulates the building from the cold.
-The rainfall collection system from the living roof allows for clean usable water to be used for irrigation on the campus and helps to mitigate storm water surges during rain events.
+The rainfall collection system from the living roof allows for water to be reused for irrigation on the campus and helps to mitigate storm water surges during rain events.

-Design and Construction:
+Design and Construction

 After the initial roof installation, observational vegetation surveys were done on a monthly schedule.
 Attention was paid to any invasive species or weeds that were coming up on the roof, as well as species of plants that were not on the original planting list.
 Formal vegetation surveys were started in the second year, analyzing species diversity relative to initial planting scheme (i.e., one of three vegetation assemblages) and slope position on the roof (high versus low).
 Overall success of the original planting palette was reported in a paper published in 2013 in Journal of Living Architecture and in a chapter within the 2015 book Green Roof Ecosystems.

-Arthropod surveys of the roof were conducted from July through Novemeber of 2012 under the direction of Dr. Brooke Byerley Best and BRIT intern Adam Ulissey, a student at El Centro College.
+Arthropod surveys of the roof were conducted from July through November of 2012 under the direction of Dr. Brooke Byerley Best and BRIT intern Adam Ulissey, a student at El Centro College.
 These surveys utilized pitfall traps to document and inventory ground-dwelling insects on both the living roof and the ground-level prairie.
 A side-project performed by TCU students Haley Rylander and Devon Spencer involved collecting and identifying insects from a reference prairie site at Dutch Branch Park.
 These data are still being processed but should inform BRIT researchers as to the soil health of the roof in comparison to an intact prairie as well as help guide other living roof researchers on the merits of native soil inoculation with respect to soil biota establishment.

-- Arthropod Diversity of a Biomimicry-Based Extensive Green Roof -- poster presentation by Adam Ulissey on preliminary findings
+Arthropod Diversity of a Biomimicry-Based Extensive Green Roof -- poster presentation by Adam Ulissey on preliminary findings

-- Arthropod Diversity: In situ prairie versus prairie-style green roof -- poster presentation by Haley Rylander on preliminary findings
+Arthropod Diversity: In situ prairie versus prairie-style green roof -- poster presentation by Haley Rylander on preliminary findings